zeroc-ice/ice-demos/csharp/IceStorm/clock/README.md

 publisher
 ```

-> With .NET Core 2.x, use instead `dotnet` to start your publisher and
+> With .NET 6, use instead `dotnet` to start your publisher and
 > subscriber:
 > ```
 > dotnet subscriber.dll